 Treatment of chronic stable COPD aims to prevent exacerbations and improve lung and physical function through

-Recommended drug therapy is summarized in Classification and Treatment of COPD .
+Recommended drug therapy is summarized in the table Pharmacologic Treatment of COPD Pharmacologic Treatment of COPD .

 Inhaled bronchodilators are the mainstay of COPD management; drugs include

 These two classes of drugs are equally effective.
 Patients with mild Pulmonary function tests Chronic obstructive pulmonary disease (COPD) is airflow limitation caused by an inflammatory response to inhaled toxins, often cigarette smoke.
 Alpha-1 antitrypsin deficiency and various occupational... read more disease are treated only when symptomatic.
 Patients with moderate Pulmonary function tests Chronic obstructive pulmonary disease (COPD) is airflow limitation caused by an inflammatory response to inhaled toxins, often cigarette smoke.
 Alpha-1 antitrypsin deficiency and various occupational... read more to severe Pulmonary function tests Chronic obstructive pulmonary disease (COPD) is airflow limitation caused by an inflammatory response to inhaled toxins, often cigarette smoke.
 Alpha-1 antitrypsin deficiency and various occupational... read more COPD should be taking drugs from one or both of these classes regularly to improve pulmonary function and increase exercise capacity.